-The Company has approved equity-based incentive schemes in place to remunerate senior executives and staff.
-The Board has determined that all approved issues of securities made to employees of the Company under equity-based incentive schemes are disclosed to security holders and investors as part of its continuous disclosure obligations.
+The Company has approved equity-based incentive schemes to remunerate senior executives and staff.
+The Board has determined that all approved securities issues made to employees under equity-based incentive schemes are disclosed to security holders and investors as part of its continuous disclosure obligations.

-Policy pertaining to participation in equity-based incentive schemes by employees is contained within the Human Resources and Remuneration Committee Policy, this policy is publicly available and published on the Company's website.
+The Human Resources and Remuneration Committee Policy contains policies pertaining to employees' participation in equity-based incentive schemes.
+This policy is publicly available and published on the Company's website.